solo-io/gloo/docs/content/reference/helm_chart_values/enterprise_helm_chart_values.md

 ---
-title: "Enterprise Gloo Edge"
+title: "Enterprise Gloo Gateway"
-description: Listing of Helm values for the Enterprise Gloo Edge chart
+description: Listing of Helm values for the Enterprise Gloo Gateway chart
 weight: 30
 ---

-The table below describes all the values that you can override in your custom values file when working with the Helm chart for Enterprise Gloo Edge.
-More information on using a Helm chart to install the Gloo Edge can be found [here]({{% versioned_link_path fromRoot="/installation/gateway/kubernetes/#installing-on-kubernetes-with-helm" %}}).
+The table below describes all the values that you can override in your custom values file when working with the Helm chart for Enterprise Gloo Gateway.
+More information on using a Helm chart to install the Gloo Gateway can be found [here]({{% versioned_link_path fromRoot="/installation/gateway/kubernetes/#installing-on-kubernetes-with-helm" %}}).

 {{% notice warning %}}
-Because the Gloo Edge Enterprise Helm chart uses the open source chart as a dependency, you must add the `gloo.` prefix to all open source Gloo Edge chart values.
+Because the Gloo Gateway Enterprise Helm chart uses the open source chart as a dependency, you must add the `gloo.` prefix to all open source Gloo Gateway chart values.

 This applies to all values except for `global.*`.
-For example, when you install Gloo Edge Enterprise, `ingress.deployment.nodeName` must be changed to `gloo.ingress.deployment.nodeName`, but `global.glooRbac.create` remains unchanged.
+For example, when you install Gloo Gateway Enterprise, `ingress.deployment.nodeName` must be changed to `gloo.ingress.deployment.nodeName`, but `global.glooRbac.create` remains unchanged.
 {{% /notice %}}

 {{< readfile file="static/content/glooe-values.docgen" markdown="true" >}}